skvadrik/re2c/src/examples/example_07.rst

 C++98 lexer
 -----------

-This is an example of a big real-world re2c program: C++98 lexer.
+This is an example of a big, real-world re2c program: a C++98 lexer.
-It confirms to the C++98 standard (except for a couple of hacks to simulate preprocessor).
+It conforms to the C++98 standard (except for a couple of hacks to simulate the preprocessor).
-All nontrivial lexemes (integers, floating-point constants, strings and character literals) are parsed (not only recognized): numeric literals are converted to numbers, strings are unescaped.
+All nontrivial lexemes (integers, floating-point constants, strings, and character literals) are parsed (not only recognized): numeric literals are converted to numbers, and strings are unescaped.
-Some additional checks described in standard (e.g. overflows in integer literals) are also done.
+Some additional checks described in standard (e.g., overflows in integer literals) are also done.
-In fact, C++ is an easy language to lex: unlike many other languages, lexer can proceed without feedback from parser.
+In fact, C++ is an easy language to lex: unlike in many other languages, the C++98 lexer can proceed without feedback from the parser.

 :download:`[07_cxx98.re] <07_cxx98.re.txt>`